Free Technical Seminars

 |3:00-4:00pm||Controlling The Beast….Don’t Fear Multi-Axis Machine Tools Presented by Mark Quartana, Regional Manager, DP Technology

 Mark has been involved in the Machine Tool and Cad Cam industries since 1977 working for various machine tool and Cad/Cam companies.
-He brings expertise to the industry having been an Applications Engineer and Regional Manage for both industries and can speak to the needs of the end user in these highly technical and advanced markets.
+He brings expertise to the industry having been an Applications Engineer and Regional Manager for both industries and can speak to the needs of the end user in these highly technical and advanced markets.

 |Thursday, October 5, 2017|